lubusIN/laravel-decomposer/README.md

 ## Overview

 Laravel Decomposer decomposes and lists all the installed packages and their dependencies along with the Laravel & the Server environment details your app is running in.
 Decomposer also generates a [markdown report](https://github.com/lubusIN/laravel-decomposer/blob/master/report.md) from those details that can be used for troubleshooting purposes, also it allows you to generate the same report [as an array](https://github.com/lubusIN/laravel-decomposer/wiki/Get-Report-as-an-array) and also [as JSON](https://github.com/lubusIN/laravel-decomposer/wiki/Get-Report-as-JSON) anywhere in your code.
 Laravel Package & app devs you can also [add your own personal extra stats specific for your package or your app](https://github.com/lubusIN/laravel-decomposer/wiki/Add-your-extra-stats).
-All these just on the hit of a single route as shown below in the gif.
+All these just on the hit of a single route.

 ## Features